Thinking beyond borders

 Work permits are required for all expatriate employees who plan to work in The Bahamas.
 A “Short Term Work Permit / Visa” is required for any non-Bahamian who wishes to work in the Bahamas for up to 90 days.
 A “Long Term Work Permit” is required for any non-Bahamian who wishes to work in the Bahamas for a period that exceeds 90 days.”
 The work permit fee depends on the level/position of the employee, and ranges from BSD250–BSD15,500 per annum.
 Work permits are approved by The Bahamas Department of Immigration and the fee is determined on a case-by-case basis.

-As the Bahamas does not levy direct taxes, there are no double tax treaties between the Bahamas and other countries/territories.
-However, The Bahamas has entered into Tax Information Exchange Agreements (TIEA) with several countries/territories, which provide assistance through exchange of information that is foreseeably relevant to the administration and enforcement of the domestic laws of the relevant parties, concerning taxes covered under TIEAs.
+As the Bahamas does not levy direct taxes, there are no double tax treaties between the Bahamas and other countries/jurisdictions.
+However, The Bahamas has entered into Tax Information Exchange Agreements (TIEA) with several countries/jurisdictions, which provide assistance through exchange of information that is foreseeably relevant to the administration and enforcement of the domestic laws of the relevant parties, concerning taxes covered under TIEAs.

 If an entity is deemed to be conducting business in The Bahamas, it may be subject to business license fees, which are generally calculated based on a percentage of the entity’s turnover.
 The impact of a permanent establishment on extended business travelers will not impact their Bahamian tax status, but will have implications concerning immigration, exchange control and national insurance matters.